tarantool/ansible-cartridge/doc/steps.md

 Input variables from config:

+- `cartridge_paths_to_keep_on_restore` - list of full paths or relative paths to work/memtx/vinyl/wal directory that should be kept on instance restore (`.tarantool.cookie` will be kept independently of this variable);
+  it's possible to use bash patterns, e.g. `*.control`.
-- `cartridge_restore_archive_path` - path to the instance backup archive on the remote machine;
+- `cartridge_restore_backup_path` - path to the instance backup archive on the remote machine;
 - `cartridge_remote_backups_dir` - directory with backups on the remote;
-- `cartridge_force_restore` -  flag indicates that conflicting files should be overwritten.
+- `cartridge_force_restore` - flag indicates that conflicting files should be overwritten;
+- `cartridge_ignore_alien_backup` - flag indicates that backup of instance with another name can be used.

 ## Step `check_new_topology`